 Where are their parents?

 Often they just don’t come home one night.
-When a parent is arrested, it is difficult to find out where they are until someone happens to see them when visiting another person in the “homeless camp”, “heroin camp”, or jail and reports back on where they are.
-A woman who re-marries often abandons her children, as they are culturally unwelcome with the new husband.
+When a parent is arrested, it is difficult to find out where they are until someone happens to see them when visiting another person and reports back on where they are.
+A woman who re-marries may abandons her children, as they are often unwelcome with the new husband.
 Heroin addicts often give up on caring for their children.
 Some of their parents have died from AIDS, cancer, or complications of heroin addiction.

 N.